Change of name after marriage or divorce

 Have you got married and would like to choose a joint surname or give it up again after the marriage has ended?

 After the wedding, the couple can choose one of their surnames as their married name or family name.
 They can also have a double name.
-After a divorce, you can take your former surname again.
+A companion name can be added to a one-part married name.
+If the marriage no longer exists, you can take your former name again

 Prerequisites